 Figure 2: Emissions as a function of cumulative normalized output, for oil sands projects (low and high estimates) and conventional oil imports to the EU.
 Only oil sands projects that produce refinery ready SCO are included as these full-fuel-cycle estimates utilize precalculated emissions estimates for EU refineries processing approximately 30 °API oil.
-Bounds on oil sands emissions are provided by (low) CNRL Horizon, (high) OPTI-Nexen, Long Lake SAGD + Residue gasification to SCO.
+Bounds on oil sands emissions are provided by (low) Jacobs model of mining & cracking pathway, (high) TIAX model of OPTI-Nexen, Long Lake SAGD + Residue gasification to SCO.
+The middle cases are given by GHGenius mining & upgrading pathway.
 The bounds on conventional oil emissions are provided by (low) Norway, (high) Nigeria.
 Due to uncertainty in Nigerian crude oil emissions, two values are reported for Nigerian crude.
 See report text for calculation details.